AndreWohnsland/netfieldio/README.md

-  -d, --device <id>               device id of the device to deploy to -oc, --config-container <path>  path to the config.JSON for the container, identical to the create one -od, --config-device <path>     path to the config.JSON for the device, can be empty -v, --verbose                   activate rich output/debugging -h, --help                      display help for command
+  -d, --device <id>               device id of the device to deploy to -oc, --config-container <path>  path to the config.JSON for the container, identical to the create one -od, --config-device <path>     path to the config.JSON for the device, can be empty -f --force                      enforcing deployment of container (deletes existing one) -v, --verbose                   activate rich output/debugging -h, --help                      display help for command